+For the purposes of this target, imported water is considered to be any water conveyed from outside the County, including water from the State Water Project, Colorado River Aqueduct, and the Los Angeles Aqueduct.
 Because groundwater pumped by suppliers is a mix of both native groundwater and recharged supplies consisting of imported, recycled and stormwater, the following assumption is used to estimate the portion of pumped water that is native groundwater versus recharged supply: groundwater produced is divided into local versus imported supplies as follows: 1) assume native groundwater is pumped first, 2) remaining water pumped assumed to be comprised of the 10-year average percent of local versus imported supplies.
-Replenishment by supply type for Los Angeles County is shown in Table 6 and the estimate of native and locally replenished water production is shown in Table 7.
+The 10-year average has been used in order to capture a range of hydrologic year types, ranging from wet years to dry years which can impact the supply types used by water providers.
+Native groundwater is considered to be the water that is naturally recharged to the basin.
+Table 7 summarizes the native groundwater assumptions for each basin.